These typefaces are really mysterious | ExBulletin

 Demaines began experimenting with this puzzle font at the turn of the century using anatomical puzzles.
 This is a puzzle that slices one shape, a polygon, and reconstructs it into another geometry.
 Their motive was the issue raised by British and Australian engineer and amateur mathematician Harry Lindgren in 1964.
 Is it possible to subdivide and rearrange all the letters of the alphabet to form a square?

-In 2003, based on previous research, Demaines did, proved that it was possible and published the results.
+In 2003, the previous job, Demaines Proven Yes, it was certainly possible, and they announced the results.
 (Puzzle fonts usually come with a corresponding research treatise.)
 This first advance was only in the sense that Demaines had been confused about how to design fonts for some time.
 We made the task even more mysterious by adding more criteria.
 It needed “hinge anatomy”, not just an anatomical font.
 This is a special kind of anatomy in which the pieces are hinged at the apex to form a closed chain.
 In this case, move to all other letters of the alphabet, not just the square you want.

 They have succeeded in exploring the mathematics of “polyforms”, which are shapes created from multiple copies of polygons such as triangles.
 More precisely, they used a polyform with the unlikely name “polyabolo” (popular by Scientific American math columnist Martin Gardner).
 Polyaboro is made up of congruent right isosceles triangles.
 The square can be cut into two right isosceles triangles.
 Then these two triangles are divided into four right-angled isosceles triangles, four triangles in 8, 8 in 16, 16 in 32, 32 in 64, 64 in 128, and so on.
 It will be split. it can.